Instacart Employees Plan Strike on Working Conditions During Pandemic

 Across the Bay Area people are lining up outside supermarkets because of new social distancing guidelines and restrictions on the number of customers in stores.

-The choice to avoid those lines by ordering online instead my soon not be available.
+The choice to avoid those lines by ordering online instead may soon not be available.

 Instacart has been planning to hire thousands of new shoppers across the country because of coronavirus demands.
 It’s not yet clear how the strike will affect those plans.